 Amy Houben, priest assistant with a license to offer ministry with rest home communities and leads the pastoral care team She is married to Tony and they have a young son named Oran.

 Faye Davenport, deacon and sacristan, and a nurse

 We are a parish which is not afraid of questions – we believe that tussling with issues enhances our faith.
 An Education for Ministry (EFM) group is currently meeting in the parish, as well as a couple of home groups.
 Each year, there is a Lent study.

 Monthly, we offer a free lunch-time concert, and a lunch for Seniors.
-There is an AAW group who meet here.
+There is an AAW group who meet here (Association of Anglican Women) Please click here to find out more about the St. Peters AAW.
 Every year we hold a parish fair (or two!); and we enjoy parish social events.

-If you would like to know more about us, email Rosemary or come to a service; make an appointment to speak to Anne.
+If you would like to know more about us, email Joanna or come to a service.
 We look forward to talking to you!

 Have you ever wondered how to walk a labyrinth?

 Are you interested in using it as a tool for spiritual growth?